wwoods/git-results/README.md

 Changelog
 ---------

+* 2014-9-23 - Added INDEX file at root of all experiment directories to help distinguish between different runs at a glance.
+Message is required.
 * 2014-8-28 - -f flag for a follow-up shell command to be run in the completed folder on success.
 Try to delete experiment folder for up to 10 seconds if files are still being written.